 - List of heuristic usability principles for the design’s UI domain

 - List of usability problems generated from the heuristic evaluation

 - Illustrate the critical usability concerns with a short story

 I will assign you an undergraduate group via the course email list.
 After the assignment of your group, check the group’s website for all the documents that you will need.
 Email the undergraduate group informing them of any additional documents that you need or questions that you might have.
 I advise emailing the groups to at least introduce your self and to get the link to their design documents.

 You are to post the document in your website in a format appropriate for all web browsers and give the undergraduate group a link to the document.
 Also your document or your website should have a link to the undergraduate project and their cognitive walkthrough.

 The design heuristics evaluation requires that you understand the app and the context of the app that the team is develop.
 You will need to attend meetings with the scientist sponsoring the app when the team meets with the scientist.
 It is not sufficient that you learn about scientists requirements and app context from the team.
 They may not remember all the details of the meeting or misunderstand.

 You should not run the meeting with the scientist.
 Let the team run the meeting.
 This is an opportunity for the undergraduate students to learn to gather requirements from a client.
 You may ask the scientist questions.

-Your email should NOT attach the documents.
+After you have posted the your Heuristic Evaluation on your website, submit the URL of the evaluation on Canvas.
+Your canvas submission should NOT have the documents.
 Rather, I will read them on your website.

 Also you should email your team that you posted the evaluation on your website.